A Cultural History of Advertising in Twentieth-Century America

 Credits: 3

-This course examines advertising as a tool of consumer culture in America in the twentieth century.
-Trade cards from the late nineteenth-century, print advertisements in magazines in the early part of the twentieth century, and the evolution of radio and television as media for advertising in the mid-century are the means to understand the perpetuation of cultural myths related to gender, ethnicity, class and race in the United States.
+This course examines advertising as a tool of consumer culture in the US in the twentieth century.
 The course will begin with the growth in tandem of national industry and advertising.
 We analyze the idea of the United States as a ‘democracy of goods’ looking at advertising as propaganda in relation to the World Wars and as mediating and selling the ‘American Dream’ before and after World War II.
-The focus, in particular, is on advertising in relation to material culture; we ask how ads construct the meanings that surround objects.
-Students will spend time decoding visual advertisements and make parallels to how advertising functions today as in the past to reinforce cultural ideologies.
-Essays in cultural studies, popular and material culture, literature and film are the basis for understanding the significance of advertising.
+The focus is on advertising in relation to material culture; we ask how ads construct the meanings that surround objects.
+Students will spend time decoding visual advertisements with an eye to how advertising functions today—as in the past—to reinforce socio-political and cultural ideologies.
+We will examine trade cards, print advertising, posters and radio and TV commercials, as well as the rise of department stores.
+We will read essays in cultural studies as well as articles in contemporary newspapers, magazines, and journals to understand the evolution and ongoing significance of advertising.
 This is very much a discussion-based class with presentations and papers as final projects.
 Pathway: Design Studies

 College: Parsons School of Design (PS)